-A significant chunk of the blog corpus is reads like a kind of proto-Twitter.
+A significant chunk of the blog corpus reads like a kind of proto-Twitter.
 There is a lot of personal stuff that lacks context or perspective.
-It is tempting to attribute these shortcomings to the age of the writer, but there are many examples of great writers who manifested great skill early in their careers.
+It is tempting to attribute these shortcomings to the age of the writer, but there are many examples of great writers who manifested skill early in their careers.

 These maudlin observations are an attempt at a ”kaizen”, which is a Japanese word meaning “improvement”.
-A kaizen event is a time dedicated away from normal activities to reflect on what went well and what could have been improved in you life and work.
+A kaizen event is a time dedicated away from normal activities to reflect on what went well and what could have been improved in your life and work.